3D scanning solutions

 Various companies offer a selection of powerful 3D scanning tools, yet only a few of them are truly revolutionary.
 For example, a tetherless 3D scanner with onboard 3D data processing, and an inbuilt touchscreen and battery, which captures data equally well both indoors and outdoors, even in direct sunlight.

-Archeology and Heritage Preservation
+Archeology and heritage preservation

 Other fields that have implemented 3D scanning technologies into their many workflows include archeology and heritage preservation.

 Applications of 3D scanning in archeology and heritage preservation are truly countless.
 The latest 3D technologies are now more than ever before bringing history back to life and making it easily accessible to people around the world by creating highly accurate digital replicas of various artifacts.
-From recreating items from a tiny shard found during an excavation to creating online museums featuring hundreds of exhibits, 3D scanning technologies are radically changing the way we preserve, exhibit, and learn about archaeology and heritage preservation.
+From recreating items from a tiny shard found during excavation to creating online museums featuring hundreds of exhibits, 3D scanning technologies are radically changing the way we preserve, exhibit, and learn about archaeology and heritage preservation.

 When it comes to choosing the best 3D solutions in these fields, it is important to keep the scanning environment in mind.
 It is highly likely that you will have to scan an artifact directly onsite, wherever that may be.
 Opt for 3D scanners that can operate in outdoor conditions, including under direct sunlight.
-Also, make sure you choose devices which can be combined with an external power source such as a portable battery pack, so that you are able to scan for hours on end wherever your application takes you.
+Also, make sure you choose devices that can be combined with an external power source such as a portable battery pack, so that you are able to scan for hours on end wherever your application takes you.
 Because accurate capture is essential for the exact restoration and depiction of the object being scanned, it is worth choosing a highly precise handheld 3D scanner.

 However, while portable 3D scanners are mainly suited for small to medium-sized objects, if your project requires capturing overly large objects, such as tall monuments or buildings, you can take advantage of a professional stationary LIDAR solution, which is able to capture significant amounts of data in a shorter period of time.
-A combination of handheld and stationary scanners will work best if you are capturing a range of different sized artifacts or a very large object with intricate sections.
+A combination of handheld and stationary scanners will work best if you are capturing a range of different-sized artifacts or a very large object with intricate sections.

-Art & Design
+Art & design

-VR game developers, Hollywood SFX artists and talented art designers are just a few of the professionals who are implementing versatile 3D scanning technologies into their workflows to inject some magic into the world of art and design.
+VR game developers, Hollywood SFX artists, and talented art designers are just a few of the professionals who are implementing versatile 3D scanning technologies into their workflows to inject some magic into the world of art and design.

 Used for creating visually stunning special effects in movies, developing immersive, ultra-realistic VR applications, or even designing a beautiful evening gown, 3D scanning helps transform dreams into reality in a completely new way.

 The choice of the best scanners to use for art and design depends on what or who needs to be captured and for what purposes.
-For example, if you are thinking about capturing a person to create a life-like avatar for games or VR projects, it’s better to focus on 3D solutions that are safe, easy to use, and capture data fast.
+For example, if you are thinking about capturing a person to create a life-like avatar for games or VR projects, it’s better to focus on 3D solutions that are safe, easy to use, and capture data quickly.
 A portable solution that gives you an accurate full-body scan will be your best bet.

 For small items, or objects with intricate details, such as interior decor pieces or jewelry, choose a highly accurate 3D scanner that can create 3D models with vibrant colors and unparalleled precision and that isn’t afraid of hard-to-scan surfaces!